-An electrocution injury can be extremely devastating to the body, often resulting in fatality.
+An electrocution construction accident injury can be extremely devastating to the body, often resulting in fatality.
 Although OSHA and other safety codes set forth guidelines for preventing electrocution danger, a number of companies in our state fail to protect their employees properly.
 The Fayetteville accident attorneys at Hewitt & Salvatore, PLLC stand up for the rights of innocent workers who were seriously injured or killed in an electrocution accident.

-The Severe Effects of Electrocution
+The Severe Effects of An Electrocution Construction Accident

 Electrocution injuries can be extremely harmful, depending on the amount of voltage a worker comes in contact with.
 At high voltages, electrocution can cause abnormal heart rate or force the heart to stop beating.
 High voltages can also cause severe burn injuries and tissue damage.
 Electrocution victims can also suffer severe neurological damage.